-The Hunger Eradication and Poverty Reduction Program, or HEPR, focuses on the children of Vietnam.
+The Hunger Eradication and Poverty Reduction Program (HEPR) focuses on the children of Vietnam.
 Children and their families benefit from the program with free health insurance.
-Additionally, they obtain schooling needs such as tuition exceptions, subsidies and loans designated for children living in poverty.
+Additionally, the organization is acquiring tuition exceptions, subsidies and loans designated for children living in poverty.
 With the aid of HEPR, studies have shown that enrollment in early schooling increases to around 9%.
-This is beneficial to alleviate poverty in Vietnam and its future since the lack of education is one of the biggest poverty risk factors.
+This is beneficial to alleviate poverty in Vietnam and its future since the lack of education is one of the most significant poverty risk factors.

 National Targeted Program for Poverty Reduction

-The National Targeted Program for Poverty Reduction, or NTPPR, is a poverty-reduction initiative that uses an anthropological perspective to target ethnic minorities living in poverty-stricken rural areas.
+The National Targeted Program for Poverty Reduction (NTPPR) is a poverty-reduction initiative that uses an anthropological perspective to target ethnic minorities living in poverty-stricken rural areas.
 Through this targeting, NTPPR gains insight on how to alleviate the amount of poverty in Vietnam, for example.
 This program aims to reduce poverty by around 4% yearly, which is double the national target.
 This goal helps with encouraging the decrease in poverty because it sets higher expectations for the program.